-- (28) In accordance with article 14 of the Prospectus Directive, the prospectus shall be made available to the public as soon as practicable and in any case at a reasonable time in advance of, and at the latest at the beginning of, the offer to the public or the admission to trading of the securities involved.
-FIN-FSA recommends that the approved prospectus be published as soon as possible after the approval. - (29) In accordance with FIN-FSA's interpretation, the provision in chapter 4, section 1, subsection 3 of the SMA means that the final version of the prospectus shall be available upon the approval.
+- (29) In accordance with article 14 of the Prospectus Directive, the prospectus shall be made available to the public as soon as practicable and in any case at a reasonable time in advance of, and at the latest at the beginning of, the offer to the public or the admission to trading of the securities involved.
+FIN-FSA recommends that the approved prospectus be published as soon as possible after the approval. - (30) In accordance with FIN-FSA's interpretation, the provision in chapter 4, section 1, subsection 3 of the SMA means that the final version of the prospectus shall be available upon the approval.
 Changes cannot be made in the prospectus after it has been approved, except through supplements approved by FIN-FSA.
-FIN-FSA recommends that the approved prospectus should be the final page proof version. - (30) FIN-FSA recommends that a company whose shares have been admitted to trading on a regulated market should at least inform the public as to the publication of the share prospectus, as provided in chapter 6, section 4 of the SMA.
-In connection with such a disclosure, it should also be disclosed where such a prospectus can be obtained. - (31) As regards offerings of securities, FIN-FSA, upon giving its consent as referred to in chapter 1, section 3, subsection 3 of the SMA, requires that the issuer commit itself to refrain from discontinuing the offer period before the investor has been able to inspect the prospectus for at least two banking days and effect a possible subscription during one banking day. - (32) As regards applications for admission to trading, FIN-FSA may give its consent in situations where the prospectus has been drawn up for the listing of an additional lot of shares in connection with corporate acquisitions or private placements, provided that the operations or size of the issuer do not undergo material changes as a result of the acquisition or private placement.
+FIN-FSA recommends that the approved prospectus should be the final page proof version. - (31) As regards offerings of securities, FIN-FSA, upon giving its consent as referred to in chapter 1, section 3, subsection 3 of the SMA, requires that the issuer commit itself to refrain from discontinuing the offer period before the investor has been able to inspect the prospectus for at least two banking days and effect a possible subscription during one banking day. - (32) As regards applications for admission to trading, FIN-FSA may give its consent in situations where the prospectus has been drawn up for the listing of an additional lot of shares in connection with corporate acquisitions or private placements, provided that the operations or size of the issuer do not undergo material changes as a result of the acquisition or private placement.